15 Surprising Uses for Eggshells for Your Home and Garden

 1. Eat Your Eggshells

 If you’re anything like me, you probably don’t enjoy it that much when you crunch down on a small, unexpected eggshell while you’re eating a hearty breakfast.
 Yuck!
-But eating the entire egg does have several health benefits that you may want to know about.
+But eating the entire egg offers several health benefits you may want to know about.
 Besides providing enough calcium for the day, eggshells improve bone density and help remineralize your teeth.

 It’s even speculated that they can be taken by people who often suffer from inflammation and joint pain.
-The best way to eat eggshells is to crunch or grind them into a fine powder using a pestle and add them to smoothies, juices, soups, or stews.
+The best way to eat eggshells is to crush or grind them into a fine powder with a pestle, then add them to smoothies, juices, soups, or stews.
 Just remember to wash them first.

 2. Create an Eggshell Facemask

-It may surprise you, but you can undoubtedly nourish your facial skin by using an eggshell.
+It may surprise you, but you can nourish your facial skin with an eggshell.
 You will need to crush the shell into a fine powder, again, using a pestle.
 Next, whisk an egg white for a while, then add it to the eggshell.
-Spread the mixture over your face and wait for it to dry.
+Spread the mixture over your face and let it dry.
 Once it does, wash it off with cool water and experience younger-looking skin.

 3. Eggshell Powdered Toothpaste